 Making life-long friends at Kings Bournemouth

-Meet Eva, one of our GCSE students at Kings Bournemouth.
-We recently met up with her to find out more about her experience studying with us.
+Meet Eva, one of our GCSE students at Kings Bournemouth who joined us from Ukraine.
+We recently met up with her to find out more about her experience studying with us!

 Hi Eva, why did you choose to study at Kings?